 According to Forbes, the new funding might value Tango at approximately $1.1 billion.
 The company disclosed that it now has over 200 million registered users on its app (up from 150 million last September), 70 million of whom are active on a monthly basis.

-Tango managed to stand out from its like-minded peers with an early focus on video messaging, and later went on to introduce games, and add music thanks to a tie-in with Spotify.
+Tango managed to stand out from its like-minded peers with an early focus on video messaging, and later went on to introduce games and music streaming, the latter thanks to a tie-in with Spotify.

 It takes $215 million to tango